1955 Ford Crown Victoria

 very well built car.
 If he is listing something with us we are always 100% confident that it is mechanically sound.
 This car was a barn find that had been parked away since the late 60s.
 In fact the last time it was tagged was 1966.
 The car has a very cool style and has been entirely gone through except for the body and paint.
 He purposely left it alone so it continued to have that barn find aged looking exterior.
 We hesitate to call it a rat rod because it is nice throughout and all of the stainless/chrome is like new but it does kind of have that style.
 It is done in a Red and White combo that has faded in the perfect way.
 You could easily finish it out with fresh paint but personally we like the look as is.
 It has very nice Frank Palmer pinstriping throughout and Palmer is known as one of the best in the biz.
 The rear tail lights are from a 56 Mercury which give it a cool custom look from the back.
 The car rides on nice Chrome American Racing wheels that are wrapped with Diamond Back white wall tires.

 The interior of the car is all new and done in Red.
 It has a split bench seat up front and in back there is a fold down armrest in the middle.
 The upholstery, carpet, door panels and headliner all look excellent.
 The dash looks really clean and the owner did something pretty cool when he decided to add additional gauges for the Volt, Fuel, Water, and Oil pressure.
 Instead of cutting on the dash or adding one of those underdash units he utilizes some of the original design layout.
 1st the ashtray was removed and then the Magic Aire system controls was relocated to where the clock would have been originally.
 Now the open hole was used to add a 4 in 1 Autometer gauge.
 The result gives it a very clean look and if you didn't recognize Autometer gauges as being new would think it was all factory.
-The rest is all stock except for a few pinstriping accents and a tachometer on the column.
-The radio looks original but it has actually been converted to AM/FM/Aux.
+The column is out of a 56 Ford and fitted with a tachometer and 15 inch reduced diameter steering wheel.
+The stereo is a Kenwood AM/FM/CD player with Aux connection.
+The rest is all stock except for a few pinstriping accents.
 The trunk has a ton of additional storage space and the pan is solid.

 This classic has a really cool look and runs very well.
 Having the slightly faded paint on the outside with all new insides makes for a very unique car.